Skip to content

 “Taxable Distributions Received from Cooperatives”

 This form reports income from cooperatives.It ensures that distributions from cooperatives are reported and taxed.You’re a member of a farming cooperative and received $1,000 in distributions.
 The cooperative sends you a 1099-PATR.
-This form helps you report the income and pay any necessary taxes.
+Consequently, this form helps you report the income and pay any necessary taxes.

 1099-QA